Nicoprogrammeur/kubernetes-nextcloud/README.md

 ## Introduction

-Here are 5 yaml files for setting up a nextcloud application on a kubernetes \n kubernetes must first be installed and configured to use the `kubectl` commands
+Here are 5 yaml files for setting up a nextcloud application on a kubernetes <br />
+kubernetes must first be installed and configured to use the `kubectl` commands

-Clone the repository
+Clone the repository :

 ```
 git clone https://github.com/Nicoprogrammeur/kubernetes-nextcloud.git